 The Level 3 Extended Certificate in Applied Business from AQA will suit those pupils who excel at coursework.
-The Applied option does include some examination options and these will be decided in conjunction with the teacher.
 Pupils who have taken the Applied option in the past have achieved excellent results.

 Mandatory Units:

 - Unit 1 Financial Planning and Analysis (Exam) - Unit 2 Business Dynamics (Coursework) - Unit 3 Entrepreneurial Opportunities (Controlled assessment)